tsupplis/zxccp/zxccp.md

    Creek CP/M CDROM) or the [1]ZMAC assembler (downloadable from
    <http://www.nenie.org/cpcip/index.html#zmac>).

-   Previous versions of ZXCC could be compiled under DOS using DJGPP; this may still be possible, but has not been tested since the build system was changed to use the GNU autotools.
+   Previous versions of ZXCCP could be compiled under DOS using DJGPP; this may still be possible, but has not been tested since the build system was changed to use the GNU autotools.

-   This version of zxcc contains copies of the CPMIO and CPMREDIR libraries, so you won't need to obtain them separately.
+   This version of zxccp contains copies of the CPMIO and CPMREDIR libraries, so you won't need to obtain them separately.

    You will need the tools you want to use; either the Hi-Tech C compiler for CP/M <[2]http://www.hitech.com.au> or Digital Research's tools at
    <[3]http://www.cpm.z80.de> Once you have obtained the tools,
-   documentation and possibly the library source, you need to decide where to put the files. zxcc uses three directories:
+   documentation and possibly the library source, you need to decide where to put the files. zxccp uses three directories:
      * BINDIR80 (by default, /usr/local/lib/cpm/bin80) holds the compiler
        itself.
 You should copy the compiler .com files (or MAC, RMAC etc.) and bios.bin to this directory.